-Becoming a mature, resilient, confident, self-reflecting, and socially responsible adult takes a lot of concentration and work.
-It helps when important others give meaningful support.
-A teen has to figure out what's worth holding and what needs to be let go.
+Going to college will help them become mature, resilient, confident, self-reflecting, and socially responsible adults, but it takes a lot of concentration and work.
+It helps to have meaningful support.
+Your teen has to figure out what's worth holding and what needs to be let go.
 What's missing and what to seek.
 A search for beliefs is under way - belief in self, in principles, and in others.
 This reflects an active conscience grappling with moral and ethical issues.
-Good examples help.
-Defining may mean building some walls, tearing down others; accepting some ideas and rejecting others; moving toward and moving away.
-It's nice to fit in, but not to be hemmed in.
-Expectations may be perceived as encouragement or as inconsiderate demands.
-There will be long roads into the future and there will be dead ends.
-Success and failure.
-It really does take a lot of work and a little celebration of progress sure helps along the way.
-Honest acknowledgement and praise from valued others have lasting effects.
+Good examples will help.
+Be one.

-Adolescent development and the college search share common themes.
-Students are only somewhat prepared for the process.
+Identity development and the college search share common themes.
+Students are only somewhat prepared for the process, yet they feel compelled to reach conclusions.
 The destination is unknown.
 Information is abundant and overwhelming.
 Opinions flow, whether sought or not.
 It’s not clear to the student (or the parents) as to what can or cannot be taken for granted.
 Questioning is constant.
-Some criteria and standards are desperately needed, but choosing them is confusing.
-The future is unknowable, but students feel an urgency and momentum toward it.
-Sorting out all the options feels overwhelming and mistakes are likely.
-Ultimately though, some level of acceptance and satisfaction are found.
-The stress and pressure and worry subside and students move forward, informed by the struggle.
+It’s important that parent encouragement and sound reasoning be constant, as well.

 The promise of college is the gateway to adulthood and self-sufficiency.
 It is clearly defined and celebrated as an approved period of searching, learning, growing, and refining.
 What a relief (and privilege) to have a period in life devoted to self-governed, yet institutionally supported, formation and preparation!
 All the hopes and dreams that are poured into a child, all the good wishes and anticipated accomplishments, are untethered in the college years to find their own way in the world of competing possibilities.